 Sure, you could engage in attempted spider removal, or try to get rid of the insects on your own.

-Here's an easier, faster solution: Have us spray your watercraft at the beginning or end of the boating season.
-Proactive pest control will kill and control critters throughout your boat.
-You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Proactive pest control will kill and control insects throughout your boat.
+You'll save time, not to mention the irritation of an six-legged critter unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that fishing boat treatment must be done before a boat is put in the waters of Okauchee Lake.
+Please remember that ski boat spraying must be done before a boat is put in the waters of Okauchee Lake.